airladon/FigureOne/docs/tutorials/19 - Performance Optimization/README.md

 #### Final Shader

 Let's now add logic to the shaders that:
-* incorporate bouncing off the boundaries
+* incorporates bouncing off the boundaries
 * allows for each shape to have a different color

 As shaders need to be deterministic, the bouncing is going to require logic to:
 * Determine the total distance travelled by the ball at some time
-* Determine how many bounces of walls this would result in, based on the initial position and velocity
+* Determine how many bounces off walls this would result in, based on the initial position and velocity
 * Determine the current position from the distance travelled from the last wall bounce

-The x and y components of position and velocity are independant of each other and so can be calculated separately.
+The x and y components of position and velocity are independant and so can be calculated separately.

 The final program is then: